jonascollen/jonascollen.github.io/_posts/2019-05-30-e-bike-conversion.md

 author: Jonas Collén
 comments: true
 categories: [Projects, Other]
-tags: bbshd, em3ev, Electric bike
+tags: [bbshd, em3ev, electric bike]
 ---
 Something as unusual as a non-networking post, but it was a fun project so thought I could do a short post about it.
-We're soon moving a bit further out of town to a house so i've been eyeing an eletric bike for a while, but in the end decided to build my own as the bikes for sale here in Sweden is pretty bland - and tinkering with stuff is fun... :)
+We're soon moving a bit further out of town to a house so i've been eyeing an electric bike for a while, but in the end decided to build my own as the bikes for sale here in Sweden is pretty bland - and tinkering with stuff is fun... :)

 ![](/assets/images/2019/05/Pro-Air-Herr-3396.png)